 MStreatment = treatment effects + residual error

 The denominator in our F statistic has traditionally been the Mean Squared error (or residual error).
 Thus, the F statistic amounts to (treatment effects + residual error) / residual error.
-When the treatment effects are small or insignificant, we get expect the F statistic close to be (0 + residual error) / residual error = residual error / residual error = 1
+When the treatment effects are small or insignificant, we get expect the F statistic close to be (0 + residual error) / residual error = residual error / residual error = 1.

 In this calculation, the only difference between the numerator and the denominator is the variance due to treatment.
 Thus, the F statistic ratio is how we isolate the error that is coming from the factor of interest.
 Our approach is to construct the F statistic such that the only difference in the numerator and denominator is the addition to the numerator of the factor of interest.